metreeca/metreeca-core/docs/latest/references/spec-language.md

 and(required(), datatype(xsd:string))
 ```

-will be ancoded in RDF as:
+will be encoded in RDF as:

 ```turtle
 @prefix form: <app://form.metreeca.com/terms#>.